mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - **Preservation:** "History forgotten is doomed to repeat."

 **Bonds:**
-- Silverpine University and its archives
+- Silverpine Magical Academy and its archives
 - Her students (protective of them)
 - The truth about House Blackwood
 - Historical accuracy and record-keeping